 1. Download and install Disk Drill on your computer.

-5. Choose a suitable recovery location.
-Make sure you don’t choose somewhere on the drive you’re recovering from as it could corrupt the data.
-Then, to finish quick formatted hard drive data recovery, click Next.Choosing the file recovery location.
+7. Choose a suitable recovery location.
+Make sure you don’t choose somewhere on the drive you’re recovering from, as it can overwrite other lost data and reduce your chances of getting more files back.
+Then, to finish quick formatted hard drive data recovery, click Next.Click Next

 Method 2: Retrieve Files After a Quick Format Using Windows File Recovery

 A freeware alternative to Disk Drill is Windows File Recovery.
 It’s Microsoft’s official data recovery solution that is capable of recovering quick formatted drive data before it’s lost for good.
 It can be downloaded from the Microsoft Store and can be used on Windows 10 and 11 computers.
-Bear in mind that it is a command-line application and it doesn’t include other useful features that Disk Drill has, but it’s good enough for basic data recovery, especially if you don’t want to pay anything.
+Bear in mind that it is a command-line application and it doesn’t include other useful features that Disk Drill has, but it might be good enough for quick format recovery, especially if you don’t want to pay anything.

 Follow these steps to recover data from your quick formatted HDD using Windows File Recovery: